MajorZiploc/tooling_notes/art/blender/notes.md

 it will map wrong so clear the mapping by click the 'x' on the left of 'Rebuild Bone List' default to using fk
   NOTE: can use ik -- but not all fk's have a ik counterpart
+  NOTE: IK is easier to control but high chance of running into issues
 FK: can import this file to get the common mappings for basic human riggify rigs ./animations/fk_mixamo_rokoko_example_mappings.json
 TODO: create a json for IK